esmeralday/esmeralday.github.io/index.md

 <img src="images/contactForce.png" alt="Mesh" width="300"/>

+To test if the grasp is successful in Abaqus, an extra step is added called "Step-Lift".
+During this step the fixed end of the pneumatic gripper is supressed and instead a load is added to displace it in the direction of the positive y axis.
+The idea is that the pin should not move up with the gripper if the grasp is unsuccessful.
+In the case of a successful lift, shaking can also be added to ensure the grasp is secure and the pin does not drop.

+<video src="images/grasp_lift.mp4" width="320" height="200" controls preload></video> <video src="images/grasp_liftVONMISES.mp4" width="320" height="200" controls preload></video>

 ## Data

 The data we are interested in is the contact force felt on the pin; this is related to the pressure input.
 Once this data has been collected the grasp must be qualified as successful or not.
 The data can then be classified.
 It should be linearly separable as presumably, there will be a cut-off threshold where the contact force is inadequate to lift the pin.